 In this essay, I lead readers through the process of my 2013 project with the island as a central theme and offer a selection of information and associations that led to the sculptures Iland and Us.
-This is not a chronological journey with a question, answer and conclusion, but an elaboration of themes used as building blocks for my artwork: the duality of the island and oneself; the strength and resilience of community and the possible pressure it is subjected to; the being near the edge of a landscape and how it can affect a person.
+This is not a chronological journey with a question, answer and conclusion, but an elaboration of themes used as building blocks for my art, the duality of the island and self, the strength and resilience of community and the pressure it is subjected to by being near the edge of a landscape and how it can affect the person.